microsoft/OAT/README.md

 Object Analysis Toolkit (OAT) is a rules processing engine to apply provided rules against arbitrary objects.

 * [Rules](https://github.com/microsoft/OAT/blob/main/OAT/Rule.cs) contain a Target, a Severity, a boolean Expression and a List of [Clauses](https://github.com/microsoft/OAT/blob/main/OAT/Clause.cs) which are applied to the targeted object.
 * [Clauses](https://github.com/microsoft/OAT/blob/main/OAT/Clause.cs) perform a specified [Operation](https://github.com/microsoft/OAT/blob/main/OAT/Operation.cs) on a specified Field of a Target.
 The Field can be any property or subproperty or field of the object specified with dot notation to separate levels.
+* Clauses can also Capture the result of their operation.
 * The Analyzer has 4 delegate extensibility points.
 1. Property Parsing
 2. Value Extraction